MistakenPirate/MistakenPirate/README.md

 # Hi, I'm Sameer Kashyap 👋

 I'm a passionate Computer Science student at **Jorhat Engineering College** with a knack for building scalable, user-friendly applications.
 I love exploring new technologies and solving real-world problems through code.
-Currently, I'm diving deep into **Full-Stack Development** and **Cloud-Native Technologies**.
+Currently, I'm diving deep into **Full-Stack Development** , **Cloud-Native Technologies** and **System Design**.

 ---